-In eighth grade, we begin the year by a brief review of basic concepts, so you will have the opportunity to learn while your classmates are reviewing.
+In seventh grade, we begin the year by reviewing basic concepts, so you will have the opportunity to learn while your classmates are reviewing.
 It will take work on your part to "catch up" with your peers in Latin.
 You will help yourself tremendously if you get most of that catch up work done over the summer when you are not doing other subjects.
 Here are some Latin basics that I strongly encourage you to master before school starts in the fall.

 In Latin, nouns are grouped into families called declensions.
 Each of these declensions have certain endings which are associated with different noun jobs in a sentence.
-Your classmates have learned the first, second, and third declension endings, and you can learn them too with the help of these songs.
+Your classmates have learned the first and second declension endings, and you can learn them too with the help of this song .